um-xair/Hotel-Website/README.md

 ## **Features**
 - 🏡 **Elegant Room Listings** – Browse through different room categories and find the perfect one for your stay.
 - 📅 **Easy Booking** – A simple and intuitive booking system.
-- 💳 **Secure Payment Integration** – Book your stay securely and hassle-free.
-- 🌍 **Interactive Map** – See the hotel's location with ease.
-- 🛎️ **Customer Service** – Get in touch with the front desk for any inquiries.
 - 🏖️ **Amenities Overview** – Discover the luxurious amenities and facilities offered.

 ## **Technologies Used**